cdrischler/compphysics-summer-tutorials/fortranC/fortran_c_tutorial.md

 of code.
 Consequently, both in Fortran and in other languages, the focus has been shifting towards adding features that would enhance the programmer's productivity.

-As example, in 2014, 16 well known climate models were analyzed.
+For example, in 2014, 16 well-known climate models were analyzed.
 They were all written in Fortran.
 Why do they still use Fortran?

  - **Performance**: Fortran is fast, in cases faster than C, and e.g. climate modeling like much of